vvvv666/greenfield-docs/src/docs/greenfield-blockchain/overview.md

     making it highly customizable as per individual requirements.
 - **Flow of data value**: Data assetization on BSC promotes the flow of data value through various decentralized applications (dapps).

-In addition to ensuring network security, the validators of **Greenfield Blockchain** also play other important roles:
+### Validator from Greenfield Blockchain
+The validators of the Greenfield Blockchain are integral to the network's security and reliability.
+  However, their responsibilities extend well beyond that:

-- Validators are responsible for reaching consensus on cross-chain events and relaying cross-chain packets to BSC and Greenfield, providing secure, fast, stable, and inexpensive cross-chain services.
+1. Validators are tasked with achieving consensus on cross-chain events and relaying cross-chain packets to both Greenfield and BNB Smart Chain.
+This ensures that cross-chain transactions are executed quickly, securely, and with minimal cost.

-- Validators need to challenge the data availability of service providers (SPs) in a specific or random manner, and punish SPs that engage in malicious behavior or have poor service quality.
+2. Validators play a key role in ensuring the integrity and availability of data provided by service providers (SPs).
+By challenging the data availability of SPs in a specific or random manner, validators can weed out malicious actors and those who provide subpar services.
+    Punishing such actors through appropriate measures - such as slashing their stake, for example - helps to ensure the quality and reliability of services in the Greenfield ecosystem.

-- Validators need to vote through governance to determine the future development direction and adjust various network parameters to ensure the healthy and sustainable development of Greenfield's ecosystem.
+3. Validators also have a say in the governance of the network.
+They vote on issues related to the future development of Greenfield's ecosystem and adjust various network parameters as necessary.
+   This ensures that the network remains healthy and sustainable over time, while accommodating the changing needs and demands of its users.

 ## Get Started with Greenfield Blockchain
 - [Quick start with Greenfield Blockchain](run-node/interact-node.md)